 Coping and support

-It's natural for you and your family to have questions throughout the diagnosis and treatment of a pituitary tumor.
-The process can be overwhelming — and frightening.
+It's natural for you to have questions throughout the diagnosis and treatment of a pituitary tumor.
+The process can be overwhelming and sometimes scary.
 That's why it's important to learn as much as you can about your condition.
-The more you and your family know and understand about each aspect of your care, the better.
+The more you know and understand about your care, the better.

-You might also find it helpful to share your feelings with others in similar situations.
-Check to see if support groups for people with pituitary tumors and their families are available in your area.
+You might find it helpful to share your feelings with other people who are in a situation like yours.
+Check to see if support groups for people with pituitary tumors are available in your area.
 Hospitals often sponsor these groups.
-Your medical team also may be able to help you find the emotional support you might need.
+Your health care provider may be able to help you find the emotional support you need.

 Preparing for your appointment

 You're likely to start by seeing your primary care provider.
 If your provider thinks you might have a pituitary tumor, the next step may be appointments with specialists.
 Those specialists may include a nose and sinus surgeon, a brain surgeon — also called a neurosurgeon — or an endocrinologist — a doctor who specializes in hormone disorders.

 Here's some information to help you prepare for your appointment.